-Learn how you can use Bit & Loom’s integration to create training guides, answer customer service questions, create sales/marketing material, provide visual feedback and more quickly and easily!
+Learn how to embed Loom video as an iframe inside your Bit documents to create training guides, answer customer service questions, create sales/marketing material, provide visual feedback and more quickly and easily!

 Communication is a crucial part of any business.
 From employees, teams, to clients and customers, communication plays a huge role in forming meaningful relationships and getting messages across for better understanding.